AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-node-setup.md

 ---
 id: zeuz-node-setup
-title: Zeuz Node Setup
+title: ZeuZ Node Setup
 sidebar_label: Setup
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This document walks you through the setup process of Zeuz Node.
+This document walks you through the setup process of ZeuZ Node.
 We've tried to make sure that as many of the steps of the setup process are automated, so that you don't have to go and manually figure things out.
 However, due to differences in how different machines are set up, the automated process sometimes may not work out 100% correctly.
-Specially, setting different `PATH` variables for moving components required by Zeuz Node.
+Specially, setting different `PATH` variables for moving components required by ZeuZ Node.

 ## Video instructions